PAYong/AppetiserCodingChallenge/README.md

 ## Two menus are available
 - Refresh
 	This will execute the search again.
 - Saved Items
 	Every successful search or refresh, the app will automatically saved all items and will show in Saved Items.
+App is using Android's SharedPreferences.
+	The data is lost:
+		- On uninstalling the application
+		- On clearing the application data (through Settings)